 The Greek Orthodox Church was formed in 1054 by the “Great Schism” when the church in Rome (now referred to as the Catholic or the Roman Catholic Church) broke away from the Orthodox Church, which was ruled by the patriarch of Constantinople (now Istanbul).
 “Greek” refers to the original founders who spoke Greek and used Greek philosophy to express their faith.

 Today, the divisions resulting from the Great Schism include the Antiochian, Carpatho-Russian, Greek, Romanian, Russian, Serbian, and Ukrainian Orthodox Churches which follow the languages and cultures of their founders.
 Although many Orthodox beliefs remain the same, the defining principle of Orthodoxy is the belief that the teachings of Jesus and the twelve apostles represent truth.

 At the funeral service, guests can greet the family with the phrase, “Memory Eternal” or offer condolences.
 There is usually an open casket, but viewing the body is optional.
 Believers may kiss an icon or a cross that lies on the breast of the deceased, but non-believers are not required to do so.
 Then the priest leads the service and reads from selected texts.
 Non-believers are expected to stand with the congregation and participate.
-At graveside, each guest places a flower on the casket.
+At the graveside, each guest places a flower on the casket.